Home Food Culture Do Italians Dip Bread in Olive Oil?

 Left, America “Italian Butter” – Olive oil, herbs, and parmesan cheese for dipping bread | Right: olive oil and herbs drizzled on ciabatta bread.

 There is often an assumption that anything you see in an American restaurant must be something that Italians never do.
-So, do they?
-Of course!
-Why wouldn’t they?
+Why wouldn’t they dip their bread in olive oil?
 Italians will dip their bread in anything that looks like it might be tasty with bread, including a delicious sauce, just like any normal human being.

 Italians Use Bread to Mop Up Sauces Just Like Americans

 Again, using bread to mop up sauces is something that any Italian might do.
 Why not?
-Using bread to soak up a sauce is probably a certanly a more widespread practice than dipping bread in olive oil, including in America.
+Using bread to soak up a sauce is certainly a more widespread practice than dipping bread in olive oil, including in America.

 Italian Restaurants for Tourists